 Born in 1911, the Irish Census of that year shows him living with parents, 4 older sisters, an older brother, and a boarder called Lilla Graham.
 Samuel was the husband of Marguerite Morrow of Killyleagh, Co.
 Down.
 On 9th July 1943, Morrow’s name appeared in The Gazette as he received a promotion to 2nd Lieutenant on 3rd May 1943.
 He died in Catenanuova, Sicily on 5th August 1943 aged 32 years old.

 The Skins had arrived in the town on 2nd August 1943.
 At 0400hrs on 5th August 1943, they received an order to advance to Centuripe.
 The men advanced in wrapped in gas capes and soon came under mortar and rifle fire from the flanks.

 Progress halted due to strong opposition and scorching heat in the early afternoon.
 A Company and C Company continued the advance taking fire from both sides.
 On entering the town, house-to-house fighting took place at close quarters.
 Battalion diaries state that Lieutenant Morrow suffered injuries here along with Major Crocker.

 Samuel Morrow’s grave is in Section I, Row E, Grave 43 of Catania War Cemetery, Sicily, Italy.
-His headstone bears the inscription “sacred heart of Jesus, have mercy on his soul.
-Requiescat in pace”.
+His name is on the Killyleagh War Memorial, Shrigley Road, Killyleagh, Co.
+Down.
+His headstone in Sicily bears the inscription: